Better Research, Better Results

 Davies CC, Brockopp D, Moe K. Astym therapy improves function and range of motion following mastectomy.
 Breast cancer: Targets and Therapy 2016:8 39–4.
 To download a PDF of the full text of this study, click here.

 McCormack JR, Underwood FB, Slaven EJ, Cappaert TA.
 Eccentric Exercise Versus Eccentric Exercise and Soft Tissue Treatment (Astym) in the Management of Insertional Achilles Tendinopathy: A Randomized Controlled Trial.
 Sports Health.
 2016 Feb 18. pii: 1941738116631498.
 [Epub ahead of print] PMID: 26893309.
-To view the abstract of this controlled clinical trial, click here.
+To download a PDF of the full text of this study, click here.

 Slaven, EJ.
 The role of Astym® treatment in the management of lateral epicondylosis: A single case research design.
 Orthopaedic Physical Therapy Practice 2014; 26(1): 44-48.

 Tyler A, Slaven E. The Role of the Astym® Process in the Management of Osteoarthritis of the Knee: A Single-Subject Research Design.
 Journal of Student Physical Therapy Research.
 2013;6(2):1-10.